 - I intend to walk three times this week, for twenty minutes or more.

-You may want to attach your affirmations and intentions to the refrigerator or someplace where you’ll readily see them.
+You may want to put your affirmations and intentions on your phone, or post them someplace where you’ll readily see them.
 You’ll have to remind yourself regularly of your willingness to be uncomfortable for brief periods.
 You can do it.
 After all, we’re not talking root canal without anesthesia or childbirth!
 It’s just a brief period of time where you do something different from your usual knee-jerk comfort activity.

-Keep in mind that you’re already uncomfortable (in your body, socially, etc.) but this level of discomfort is very familiar.
-In a way, it’s a comfortable level of discomfort.
+Keep in mind that you’re already uncomfortable (in your body, socially, etc.) and this level of discomfort is very familiar.
+It’s a comfortable level of discomfort.
 Now, you will be consciously choosing to be uncomfortable in new ways.
-This is what it takes to end emotional eating.
+This is what it takes to end your emotional eating.

 Take it slow.
 Choose one small baby-step at a time.
 There is no rush.
 Overwhelming yourself with too much discomfort is counter-productive.